-Organ meat is rich and can cause diarrhoea which is why we only advise introducing 5% at this stage.
+Organ meat is rich and can cause diarrhoea which is why we only advise introducing it at this stage.

-If your dog’s stool is loose and dark, reduce the amount of liver until it stabilises, then slowly work back up.
+If your dog’s stool is loose and dark, reduce the amount of offal until it stabilizes, then slowly work back up.

 You may find you need to temporarily increase the amount of daily bone content.
 Some dogs handle the addition of organs very well, others take time!